 1. Ice-Cream Cones

-These are the most familiar cones known by every child in the world.
-They are made in a cone shape which has a broader face towards the upper side and taper end towards its lower end.
+These are the most familiar cones known to every child across the globe.
+They are made in a conical shape which has a broader face towards the upper side for stuffing ice-cream and a tapered side towards the lower end.

 2. Birthday Caps

 Children always glisten while wearing a birthday cap.
 Decorated and colourful birthday caps form yet another example of cones in daily life.

 Prisms occupy an important place in optics.
 A triangular prism is used widely in the physics lab for studying the basics of optics.
 The students are made familiar to refraction laws by demonstrating them the bending of light with the use of a prism.

 The orange and white coloured cones that we see on roads and, sometimes, also in the playing field are in the shape of cones.
 They are made in conical shape because this particular geometric shape provides stability to the structure.

 A funnel is a tube which is conical in shape and has a wide mouth at the top and narrow opening at the bottom.
 This narrow opening is used to filter out liquids or any other material.
 Funnels are widely used in chemistry labs.